 As mentioned earlier, Kuwait City is a place filled with excellent restaurants.
 There are some truly amazing dishes that you need to try during your stay.

 Name: Burj Al Hamam

 While this restaurant specialises in Lebanese dishes, you’ll find foods on the menu inspired by lots of places around the world – such as Egypt and Armenia.
-You can sit on the terrace here, which has a spectacular view of the sea, and tuck into well-cooked (such as the hummus with lamb) meal.
+You can sit on the terrace here, which has a spectacular view of the sea, and tuck into well-cooked meals such as the hummus with lamb specialty.

 Name: Le Notre

 Speaking of great views, those who choose to dine at Le Notre will have the Kuwaiti Towers in their sights.
-This eatery is incredibly modern – you get to order from an iPad!
-The food is traditional French dishes, including the exquisite lamb and ricotta risotto.
-It even offers pasta and pizza, if that’s more your thing.
+The food includes traditional French dishes, such as exquisite lamb and ricotta risotto.
+It even offers pasta and pizza options.

 Name: Dukkan Burger